MohamedWaelAlsayed/Simulations/README.md

+# Modeling and Simulations

-# Those codes were tasks in Simulations course (Semster 7 Fall 2022) in Faculty of computers and data science, Alexandria University
+Those codes were tasks in Simulations course (Semster 7 Fall 2022) in Faculty of computers and data science, Alexandria University

 ## Used Languages